Databricks asset bundles for Python wheels

 3. In your Databricks workspace, after the task completes successfully and shows a green title bar, click the main_task task to see the results.

-If you make any changes to your bundle after this step, you should repeat steps 4-6 to check whether your bundle settings are still valid, redeploy the project, and run the redeployed project.
+If you make any changes to your bundle after this step, you should repeat steps 5-7 to check whether your bundle configuration is still valid, redeploy the project, and run the redeployed project.

 You have reached the end of the steps for creating a bundle by using a template.